-From inexpensive bistros and cafes to top class Russian restaurants, today Russia offer a wide range of delicious Russian dishes for you to taste, especially if you're in the city of St Petersburg or Moscow, the two biggest Russian cities.
+From inexpensive beer restaurants and cafes to top-class Russian restaurants, today Russia offers a wide range of delicious Russian dishes and authentic recipes for you to taste during your holiday in St. Petersburg or Moscow or anywhere else in the country.

 The second dish - is composed of fish or meat with a side dish prepared and served in one piece.
-An example is roast from a whole bird, suckling pig or ham.
-Exception is a jellied minced meat called Holodets.
+An example is a roast from a whole bird, suckling pig or ham.
+An exception is a slice of jellied minced meat called Holodets.
 Rice, buckwheat, potatoes, pasta, stewed cabbage are all very popular garnishes.

-If so, see below our list of most popular Russian dishes and drinks, and get acquainted with Russian food.
-To get started, just click on one of the topic below to fast track to that section.
+If you would like to know more about Russian food, check out below our list of the most popular Russian dishes and drinks.
+To get started, just click on one of the topics below to fast track to that section.
+Happy reading.

 A typical Russian meal starts with appetizers (zakuski), moves on to a hearty bowl of soup, followed by an equally hearty main course.
 Then it ends with a dessert.

-Do you know that Kasha is the favorite dish of Russian president Vladimir Putin?
+Did you know that Kasha is the favorite Russian food of president Vladimir Putin?
 Well, if you read this now you know!☺

 Soups have always been important in Russian food because their roots belong to the past.

 Borshch or Borscht is one of the most popular everyday Russian dishes.
-It has a Slavic origin and can be found in Poland, the Ukraine and Russia.
-Borshch is cabbage soup with a fatty meat-stock base and added beetroot, which gives it its characteristic dark red colour.
+It has a Slavic origin and can be found in Poland, Ukraine and Russia.
+Borshch is cabbage soup with a fatty meat-stock base and added beetroot, which gives it its characteristic dark red color.

 Shchi is a traditional soup of Russia where it has been known as far back as the 9th century, soon after cabbage was introduced from Byzantium. Сabbage is the primary ingredient in this soup.
 Shchi is relatively easy to prepare with or without various types of meat (beef, pork, lamb, or poultry).
 It was noticed that most Russian people do not get sick of shchi and can eat it daily!
 In fact, in almost every fridge in Russia, you can find a big pot of shchi cooked for several days.